MangeshSathe/interview/README.md

 httpd configuration : NA
 Database passord : Update dbconnect.php as per your setup

 #How to run
-Pass cart itesm, i.e SKU and the quantity as an array
+Step 1 : Run attached SQL file and setup a database Step 2: Pass cart itesm, i.e SKU and the quantity as an array (mandatory)

 #Future enhancements
 Allow end user to select SKU and Quantity for User interface